carrotquest/ansible-rabbitmq-cluster/README.md

 Plugins installed by default, mainly for HTTP API monitor.

-    enable_tls: false
+    rabbitmq_enable_tls: false

 Enable TLS/SSL or not.

-    tls_only: false
+    rabbitmq_tls_only: false

 If true, only TLS port is open; default amqp port 5672 will be disabled.

-    tls_verify: "verify_none"
+    rabbitmq_tls_verify: "verify_none"
-    tls_fail_if_no_peer_cert: false
+    rabbitmq_tls_fail_if_no_peer_cert: false

 Settings for TLS.
 More info at: https://www.rabbitmq.com/ssl.html

-    cacertfile: ""
+    rabbitmq_cacertfile: ""
-    cacertfile_dest: "/etc/rabbitmq/cacert.pem"
+    rabbitmq_cacertfile_dest: "/etc/rabbitmq/cacert.pem"

-    certfile: ""
+    rabbitmq_certfile: ""
-    certfile_dest: "/etc/rabbitmq/cert.pem"
+    rabbitmq_certfile_dest: "/etc/rabbitmq/cert.pem"

-    keyfile: ""
+    rabbitmq_keyfile: ""
-    keyfile_dest: "/etc/rabbitmq/key.pem"
+    rabbitmq_keyfile_dest: "/etc/rabbitmq/key.pem"

 If TLS is enabled, you need to specify cacert/certfile/keyfile location, and where to put them on the server.

-    backup_queues_in_two_nodes: false
+    rabbitmq_backup_queues_in_two_nodes: false

 By default, queues within a RabbitMQ cluster are located on a single node (the node on which they were first declared).
 Queues can optionally be made mirrored across all nodes, or exactly N number of nodes.
-By enabling this variable to true, there will be 1 queue master and 1 queue mirror.
-If the node running the queue master becomes unavailable, the queue mirror will be automatically promoted to master.
+By enabling this variable to true, there will be 1 queue leader and 1 queue mirror.
+If the node running the queue leader becomes unavailable, the queue mirror will be automatically promoted to leader.

 More info see: https://www.rabbitmq.com/ha.html